xujiahuayz/AtomicSwapGameTheory/reviews/AFT.md

 These are questions for authors.
-1. How do you choose the default value of parameters in Table 3?
+- [x] 1.
+How do you choose the default value of parameters in Table 3?
 How do you choose the time scale in the model?
 Because these values seriously influence the final results.
-2. The success rate is highly related to the token price function, have you considered using some real market data to simulate the model?
+- [x] 2.
+The success rate is highly related to the token price function, have you considered using some real market data to simulate the model? *Disucssed in Conclusion*
-3. The results seem intuitive.
+- [ ] 3.
+The results seem intuitive.
 Do you have any more exciting findings other than this?